TAR-IT/tar-it-website/README.md

 # TAR-IT - official website
-This is my personal portfolio/blog webpage hosted by netlify.
-No framework used, no bootstrap, bare hand coding for learning purposes.
-It includes a potfolio of some projects of mine.
+This is my personal portfolio webpage hosted by netlify.
+No frameworks used, no bootstrap, bare hand html, css and js for learning purposes.
+It includes a portfolio of some projects of mine, my certificates and experiences, as well as (soon) a little blog.

 ## Table of Contents
 1. [Technologies Used](#technologies-used)